 8a Mass (with School children) + Noon + 6p

 Thank you to those who have already signed up and committed to spend time each weekday of Lent with the Jesus Christ in the Eucharist.
 For those who have done so before, you already know the benefits and blessings that await you by Encountering Christ in prayer.
 If you have not tried Adoration before, this could be a great opportunity to ‘Be still and know I Am’ (Psalm 46:11).
 God is indeed a mighty God and He longs to be with us, alongside us, to assist and sustain us.
 Wait and See.
 There are a few spots available.
 We strive to have at least 2 adorers committed to each hour so that coverage is consistent and constant.
 Christ Jesus in the Eucharist is not be left unattended when He is exposed for Adoration on the Altar.
 To sign up for your Holy Hour Encounter with Christ, visit bit.ly/3qDIJQH or contact the parish office.

 Even if you did not commit for an hour, you are most welcome to come and spend time with Jesus Christ, Truly Present – Body & Blood, Soul & Divinity – in the Eucharist.
 Feel free to bring your own reading materials and Bibles.
 If you need materials, the office has some limited items that might be of assistance to you.
 I’m looking forward to this Grace-filled time as a parish family together.
 On a personal note, one of the great blessings of my pastorate here at Holy Family has been the many times I’ve stopped in during Adoration to find so many people in prayer in the church – even beyond those ‘signed up.’
 It gives me great hope and encouragement.
 So thank you in advance and know of my prayers for you.

-Holy Family, Poor in material goods, but Rich in Divine Blessings, Pray for us.
+Holy Family, Present in Prayer, Pray for us.

 ~ Fr Jeremy M. Gries